slatedb/slatedb/docs/0001-manifest.md

 #### Parallel Writes

 The writer protocol we describe above assumes that writers are writing SSTs in sequence.
-That is, a writer will never write SST ID N until SST ID N-1 has been successfully written by the client to object storage.
+That is, a writer will never write SST ID N until SST ID N-1 has been successfully written to object storage by the client.

 But we know we will want to support parallel writes in the future.
 Parallel writes allow a single writer client to write multiple SSTs at the same time.
 This can reduce latency for the writer client.
 Our design should not preclude parallel writes.

 The current writer protocol can be extended to support parallel writes by defining a `max_parallel_writes` configuration parameter.
-A new writer must then write `max_parallel_writes` sequential fencing SSTs in a row starting from the first open SST position in the `wal` after `wal_id_last_compacted`. `max_parallel_writes` would also need to be stored in the manifest so readers, writers, and compactors can agree on it.
+A new writer must then write `max_parallel_writes` sequential fencing SSTs in a row starting from the first open SST position in the `wal`. `max_parallel_writes` would also need to be stored in the manifest so readers, writers, and compactors can agree on it.

 _NOTE: This strategy is discussed in more detail [here](https://github.com/slatedb/slatedb/pull/24/files#r1585894110)._